 15.6.4 Properties of the Boolean Prototype Object

-The Boolean prototype object is itself a Boolean object (its [[Class]] is "Boolean") whose value is false.
+The Boolean prototype object is itself a Boolean object whose value is false.
+The Boolean prototype object has a [[NativeBrand]] internal property whose value is BooleanWrapper.

 The value of the [[Prototype]] internal property of the Boolean prototype object is the standard built-in Object prototype object (15.2.4).